Stay a Bearcat

 The Double Bearcat Direct Admission Program allows highly qualified University of Cincinnati undergraduate students to waive the LSAT application requirement when applying to the University of Cincinnati College of Law.
 UC undergraduates who meet each of the following criteria may seek direct admission to Cincinnati Law:

-- Earned an ACT or SAT score at or above the 85th percentile during the cycle in which they completed the exam; and
+- Earned an ACT or SAT score at or above the 85th percentile (not Nationally Representative Sample percentile) during the cycle in which they completed the exam; and

 - Have not already taken the LSAT.